 UHS will bill other insurance US plans except Medicaid (Blue Cross Complete Healthy Michigan Medicaid is an exception).
 It is ultimately the decision of your insurance company whether they will pay UHS.
 If we do not receive payment from your insurance company, UHS will bill you and you will be responsible for payment.

 For prescription drug plans that UHS accepts, see Pharmacy.

-UHS Prepaid Plan provides access to basic health care at UHS, similar to coverage provided to currently enrolled UM students (Ann Arbor campus) for a specific fee.
+UHS Prepaid Plan provides access to basic health care at UHS, similar to coverage provided to currently enrolled U-M students (Ann Arbor campus) through the health service fee.
 It is not an insurance plan.
 The Prepaid Plan is available to affiliated individuals or special groups.
 Services must be provided at UHS.

 Alumni: As a service to its members, the U-M Alumni Association offers several types of insurance coverage.

-For eligibility to use UHS, fees, payment options, insurance billing and the UHS Prepaid Plan, call the UHS Business Office at 734-764-7380.
+For eligibility to use UHS, fees, payment options, insurance billing and the UHS Prepaid Plan, contact the UHS Business Office.

-For insurance benefits through Premier Care, GradCare and Domestic Student Health Insurance Plan (Aetna), call the UHS Managed Care/Student Insurance Office at 734-764-5182 or toll-free 866-368-0002 or email UHSemail@example.com .
+For insurance benefits through Domestic and International Student Health Insurance Plans, contact the UHS Managed Care/Student Insurance Office.

 For information about GradCare and U-M Premier Care, see U-M Benefits Office or call 734-615-2000.